shijistar/enum-plus/README.md

 If you find a security issue, please follow the [Security Policy](SECURITY.md) to report it responsibly.

-If you find this project useful, please consider giving it a star ⭐️ on GitHub.
-It helps others discover the project and encourages further development.
+**If you find this project useful, please consider giving it a star ⭐️ on GitHub.
+It helps more people discover the project and encourages us to continue development.**